UCF Center for Research in Education Simulation Technology

 Our projects include AI research, consultation, and software development in the field of virtual reality simulations for education, training, and therapeutics.
 This patented technology is also available for collaborative partnering and licensing.

-CREST is currently housed in the Teaching Academy on UCF’s main campus, which includes office space and equipment aligned with numerous simulation activities (computers, HMDs, Spire, etc.).
-The center is staffed by an administrative assistant, post-doctoral scholar, doctoral students, and a director of education and training.
+CREST is currently housed in the Teaching Academy on UCF’s main campus, which includes office space and equipment aligned with numerous simulation activities (computers, HMDs, biosensors, etc.).
+The center is staffed by an administrative assistant, post-doctoral scholars, doctoral students, and a director of education and training.